bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 ## Computing the SLR flooding

-For these examples we will assume that we want to compute flooding up to slr=3 in increments of 1.
+For these examples we will assume that we want to compute flooding up to slr = 3 in increments of 1.

 In class you came up with two approaches, one recursive and one BFS-like.
 Because we want to flood incrementally
 --- first at slr = 1, then at slr = 2, then at slr = 3 --- the BFS approach will work more efficiently.